Road (Highways Safety) related deaths

 Reduced visibility, permissible right turns from a parking bay, and speed limits on a particular road create a high risk of collisions.
 Planned speed reductions may not fully mitigate this.

-The Welsh Government states that the A4059 is a local road and the responsibility of Rhondda Cynon Taf County Borough Council, advising the coroner to forward the report to them.
+The Welsh Government states that the A4059 is a local road and the responsibility of Rhondda Cynon Taf County Borough Council, and forwards the report's recommendations to RCTCBC.

 Sheila Edwards